 The young, innovative abstract and citation database.

-Dimensions is freely available and both content and functionality are constantly being expanded.
-Unfortunately, the research grants, clinical studies and policy documents that are in addition to the usual journals and patents are not licensed at ETH.
+Export options for VOSViewer-compatible export exist for the visualization of bibliographic connections.
+The basic version is freely available and both content and functionality are constantly being expanded.
+Unfortunately, the research grants, clinical studies and policy documents as well as the API, which are indexed in addition to the usual journals and patents, are not accessible at ETH Zurich.

 Drugbase is a web portal that provides access to several pharmaceutical databases.